Dodgeville City Hall

 What are the training requirements for poll workers?
 Municipal clerks are required by state law to provide training.
 This training provides all of the necessary information and knowledge to be a successful poll worker.
 Chief inspectors must receive six hours of continuing election education training during each two-year period.

 If you are interested in being a poll worker please read more at the WI Elections Commission.
-You can then submit your information via the button below or return "Poll Worker Application Form" to City Hall no later than November 30, 2023.
+You can then submit your information via the button below or return "Poll Worker Application Form" to City Hall.
+The core group of election officials are appointed for a 2 year term in December of odd-years.
+Additional election officials may be appointed throughout this term as needed.